Muntjac

 Muntjacs (/mʌntdʒaek/ MUNT-jak), also known as the barking deer or rib-faced deer, are small deer of the genus Muntiacus native to South Asia and Southeast Asia.
 Muntjacs are thought to have begun appearing 15–35 million years ago, with remains found in Miocene deposits in France, Germany and Poland.
 Most are listed as least-concern species or Data Deficient by the International Union for Conservation of Nature (IUCN), although others such as the black muntjac, Bornean yellow muntjac, and giant muntjac are vulnerable, near threatened, and critically endangered, respectively.

 Name

+Video of a muntjac deer barking.

-The present name is a borrowing of the Latinized form of the Dutch muntjak, which was borrowed from the Sundanese mencek /su/.
+Muntjac is a borrowing of the Latinized form of the Dutch muntjak, which was borrowed from the Sundanese mencek (/su/).
 The Latin form first appeared as Cervus muntjac in Zimmerman in 1780.
 An erroneous alternative name of Mastreani deer has its origins in a mischievous Wikipedia entry from 2011 and is incorrect.

+They are also called the barking deer because of their characteristic bark.

 Distribution

-The present-day species are native to Asia and can be found in Bangladesh, Pakistan, India, Sri Lanka, Myanmar, Vietnam, the Indonesian islands, Taiwan and Southern China.
+The present-day species are native to Asia and can be found in Thailand, Bangladesh, Pakistan, India, Sri Lanka, Myanmar, Vietnam, the Indonesian islands, Taiwan and Southern China.
 Their habitat includes areas of dense vegetation, rainforests, monsoon forests and they like to be close to a water source.
 They are also found in the lower Himalayas (Terai regions of Nepal and Bhutan).